What Makes Alcohol Addictive?

 - Holistic healing programs

 - Aftercare planning services

 At Magnolia, we believe that it is important to meet each of our clients where you are as you enter the program, so, for example, if you do not need detox, we will not force you to undergo unnecessary treatments.
-Each person is unique, and we will tailor your treatments to meet your individual needs, targeting the underlying issues that led to self-destructive behavior and substance abuse.
+Each person is unique, and we will tailor your substance abuse treatment in Los Angeles to meet your individual needs, targeting the underlying issues that led to self-destructive behavior and substance abuse.